graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-A required argument or input field should first be made optional by either
+To deprecate a required argument or input field, it must first be made optional
-changing the type to nullable or adding a default value.
+by either changing the type to nullable or adding a default value.

 ### @specifiedBy